Osiris-Team/Dyml/README.md

 char[] listIndex2 = pendingTasks.asCharArray(2);

 // Finding and getting a module by its keys
-DYModule firstNameModuleByKeys = yaml.get("name"); // Returns the module from the permanent added modules list DYModule firstNameLoadedModuleByKeys = yaml.get("name"); // Returns the module from the temporary loaded modules list, at the time load() was called
+DYModule firstNameModuleByKeys = yaml.get("name"); // Returns the module from the permanent in-edit modules list DYModule firstNameLoadedModuleByKeys = yaml.get("name"); // Returns the module from the temporary loaded modules list, at the time load() was called
 </pre>
 <pre lang="yaml">